CODA/HMFD- Hearing Children of Deaf Adults

 The HMFD meetings were like a small Deaf Club for adult hearing children.
 They were fun, for example, someone said ‘Hearing parents?
 How odd!’
 Experiences and ideas could be shared without needing to explain.
 There was a feeling of pride and affection as well as wanting things to be better for future generations of Deaf parents and their Hearing Children.
 There was an HMFD newsletter.

 17 years later there are no HMFD meetings.
 Instead there is a CODA UK- Eire e group.
 This is a closed group for hearing-born adult children (18 years and older) of Deaf parents.

 So, if you are a CODA and want to join CODA UK-Eire e-group, please send a BLANK e-mail message to: coda_uk-subscribe@YahooGroups.com

-Or contact Deaf Parenting UK
+Or contact Deaf Parenting UK for more information.

 Most below can be obtained from the Forest Bookshop

 Lou Ann Walker (1986) Loss for Words: A story of Deafness in a family.
 Fontana/Collins ISBN 0 00 637169-8.

 Ruth Sidransky (1990) In Silence: Growing up Hearing in a Deaf World.
 St Martins Press ISBN 0-312 04589-1